Skip to Main Content

 Conversion of VHS cassettes is in real time.

 A 90-minute tape will take 90-minutes to convert.
-Please allow additional time to save your project to your external hard drive or to burn it to a DVD.
+Please allow additional time to save your project to a USB flash drive or to burn it to a DVD.

-Check your Personal Session Manager for the amount of time you have left at the VHS transfer station before you start your video transfer: make sure you have enough time to complete your project before your session ends!
+Look at the End Session box in the lower right-hand side of the monitor to see the amount of time you have left at the VHS transfer station before you start your video transfer.
+Make sure you have ample time to complete your project before your session ends!

 Basic steps to begin